A little history of Saint-Ruf abbey in Avignon

-Did you know that 2 Avignon popes came from the abbey?
-Yes, the Italian Corrado del Suburra (Anastase IV) in 1153 and the English Nicolas Breakspeare (Adrian IV) in 1154!
-This one was the only English pope in all History...
+Did you know two Avignon popes came from this abbey?
+Italian Corrado del Suburra (Anastase IV) in 1153 and English Nicolas Breakspeare (Adrian IV) in 1154!
+This one was the only English pope in History...

-The tradition says that at the end of the 1st century, first bishop of Avignon, saint Ruf, founded a small chapel and a convent outside the city walls, near the river Durance.
+At the end of the 1st century, first bishop of Avignon, saint Ruf, founded a small chapel and a convent outside the city walls, near river Durance.
 Ruf?
-He was Simon's son, the one who helped Jesus to carry his cross.
+He was Simon's son, the man who helped Jesus to carry his cross.

-Disciple of saint Paul, he came in Provence to evangelize Avignon: he was its first bishop, circa 70.
-The little church was mentioned since the beginning of the 10 century as belonging to bishop of Avignon.
+He came in Provence to evangelize Avignon: he was its first bishop, circa 70.
+The little church was mentioned since the beginning of the 10th century.

-Then, 4 canons arrived from Avignon cathedral, Notre-Dame-des-Doms: Pontius, Arnaud, Odilon and Durand.
-Our 4 fellows decided to move in the first monastery, raised by Ruf: in 1039, they founded Saint-Ruf order.
+Then, four canons arrived from Avignon cathedral, Notre-Dame-des-Doms: Pontius, Arnaud, Odilon and Durand.
+Our four fellows decided to move in the first monastery, raised by Ruf: in 1039, they founded Saint-Ruf order.
 So they launched the building site.

-They raised religious buildings and the church, little by little extended though centuries.
-Aah... but out abbey was plundered by Raymond VI’s troops during the Cathars’ crusades in the 12th century, so our monks had to run away on an island near Valence...
+They raised religious buildings and the church, little by little.
+But the abbey was plundered by Raymond VI’s troops during the Cathars’ crusades in the 12th century, so monks had to run away on an island near Valencia...

-When they came back, whoa!
-They only found ruins.
-So they decided to rebuild the monastery and to fortify it: crenelates and machicolations mixed with the soft and nice religious architecture...
-But the church was abandoned: in the middle of the 18th century, Saint-Ruf’s abbot simply razed it!
-He only left the bell-tower, that we still can see.
+When they came back, they only found ruins.
+They rebuilt the monastery and fortified it.
+Then the church was abandoned: in the middle of the 18th century, Saint-Ruf abbot razed it!
+He only left the bell-tower, we still can see.